Campus Police Authority and Jurisdiction

 Access to University Facilities

-Currently, organizations that are not affiliated with Lock Haven University may not use the buildings or facilities.
-Organizations that are affiliated with Lock Haven University may use buildings or facilities following approved COVID-19 restrictions by contacting Tara Remick at 570-484-2535 or by email email@example.com
+Organizations that are not affiliated with Lock Haven University that wish to use the buildings or facilities and organizations that are affiliated with Lock Haven University may use buildings or facilities by contacting Tara Remick at 570-484-2535 or by email firstname.lastname@example.org

 Public Safety Police Officers patrol the grounds and conduct security checks of all University buildings.
 In addition to checking the security of buildings, Public Safety Police Officers patrol the grounds and conduct security checks of all University buildings.
 In addition to checking the security of buildings, Public Safety Police Officers report physical safety and security hazards, including defective lighting to the Maintenance Department.
 Hazards that pose a significant risk to health and safety receive priority attention.
 The Safety Inspector also works closely with the Maintenance Department to identify and eliminate safety hazards in the buildings and on the grounds.